Econazole

 Econazole is an antifungal medication of the imidazole class.

 It was patented in 1968, and approved for medical use in 1974.

 Medical uses

 Econazole is used as a cream to treat skin infections such as athlete's foot, tinea, pityriasis versicolor, ringworm, and jock itch.
 It is also sold in Canada under the brand name Ecostatin as vaginal ovules to treat vaginal thrush.

 Econazole nitrate exhibits strong anti-feeding properties against the keratin-digesting common clothes moth Tineola bisselliella.

+Econazole is known to bind to tubulin and inhibit its polymerization.